act-rules/act-rules.github.io/_rules/invalid-form-field-value-36b590.md

 ## Expectation 1

-After [user completion](#completed-input-field) of the target element or triggering the submission of the form, if the target element belongs to one, a message is presented to the user for each [input error](https://www.w3.org/TR/WCAG21/#dfn-input-error) that has been [automatically detected](#automatic-error-detection).
+After [user completion](#completed-input-field) of the target element or triggering the submission of the form if the target element belongs to one, a message is presented to the user for each [input error](https://www.w3.org/TR/WCAG21/#dfn-input-error) that has been [automatically detected](#automatic-error-detection).

 ## Expectation 2